ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 62 complete B-block peals

-I have found 12 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [45 to 63] of round blocks where the sixes can be rearranged to give 62 complete B-blocks.
+I have found 12 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [45 to 63] of round blocks where the sixes can be rearranged to give 62 complete B-blocks.
 Here are 6 of the sets of blocks which give some peals.

 ### 45 round blocks, signature: 42:3+69
 ```